 So here’s a few photos of my first ever hand-dyed yarn.

-This was so much fun to do but it does take time and planning but I loved every minute of it and will do this again.
+This was so much fun to do but it does take time and planning and I loved every minute of it and will do this again.
 Planning to make a pinky peachy one next time.